ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/studio/management/windows-authentication.markdown

-﻿# Manage Your Server : Windows Authentication
+# Manage Your Server: Windows Authentication

 The Studio supports configuring Windows Authentication.
 In this view you can configure authentication settings for a single user or a user group (read more about Authentication & Authorization [here](../../server/configuration/authentication-and-authorization)).